Looking for a different state?

 Bar Exam Dates

-In 2019, the Colorado Bar Exam will be administered on:
+In 2020, the Colorado Bar Exam will be administered on:

 A minimum passing scaled score is 85 or higher.

-MPRE Policy: the acceptable MPRE score may not be earned more than two years prior to filing application.
+MPRE® Policy: the acceptable MPRE score may not be earned more than two years prior to filing application.

 Pursuant to C.R.C.P.
 203.2, applicants for admission On Motion must:

-- A: be admitted in good standing “to the bar of another state, territory, or district of the United States which allows admission to licensed Colorado attorneys On Motion without the requirement of taking that jurisdiction’s bar examination”;
+A: be admitted in good standing “to the bar of another state, territory, or district of the United States which allows admission to licensed Colorado attorneys On Motion without the requirement of taking that jurisdiction’s bar examination”;

-- B. hold a J.D or LL.B. degree from a law school approved by the American Bar Association;
+B. hold a J.D or LL.B. degree from a law school approved by the American Bar Association;

 C. have been “primarily engaged in the active practice of law in one or more other” U.S. jurisdictions for at least three of the five years “immediately preceding the date upon which the application is filed” in Colorado;

-- D. be in good standing “in all jurisdictions where admitted”;
+D. be in good standing “in all jurisdictions where admitted”;

-- E. not be currently “subject to attorney discipline or the subject of a pending disciplinary matter in any jurisdiction,” and be “current with all continuing legal education requirements”; and
+E. not be currently “subject to attorney discipline or the subject of a pending disciplinary matter in any jurisdiction,” and be “current with all continuing legal education requirements”; and

 F. possess the character and fitness required of all applicants for admission to the practice of law in Colorado.

-Questions?
-Email our attorneys, and you'll get an answer within 48 hours
+Real time questions need real time answers.
+Email our attorneys, and you'll get an answer within 3 business days.